 God is gracious.
 He provided a Redeemer.

 This is the good news: in love, God sent His Son into the world not to bring condemnation but salvation (John 3:16-17).
 Jesus, both fully God and fully man, was born of a virgin by the Spirit of God, not from the corrupted seed of man.
 The Author of history entered into His story!
 He lived a perfect life of obedience to God, knowing no sin (1 Peter 2:22), was crucified, and rose again on the third day, defeating the power of death (Colossians 2:13-15).
-Jesus Christ laid down his life as our substitute to pay the price for the sins of those who would believe upon Him (Romans 5:8-10)!
+Jesus Christ laid down his life as our substitute to atone for the sins of those who would believe upon him (Romans 5:8-10)!
 “For our sake he made him to be sin who knew no sin, so that in him we might become the righteousness of God” (1 Corinthians 5:21).
-And just as Christ took our sins and bore them on the cross, He now gives us His righteousness.
-Therefore when God sees us, He sees the perfect life of His Son.
-Christ’s death satisfied the demands of God’s justice, and Christ’s perfect life satisfied the demands of God’s holiness, thereby enabling Him to forgive and save those who place their faith in Him (Romans 3:26).
+And just as Christ took our sins and bore them on the cross, he now gives us His righteousness.
+Therefore when God sees us, he sees the perfect life of his Son.
+Christ’s death satisfied the demands of God’s justice, and Christ’s perfect life satisfied the demands of God’s holiness, thereby enabling him to forgive and save those who place their faith in Jesus (Romans 3:24-26).

 “In this the love of God was made manifest among us, that God sent his only Son into the world, so that we might live through him.
 In this is love, not that we have loved God but that he loved us and sent his Son to be the propitiation for our sins” (1 John 4:9-10).